hq9000/adversarial-music-generator/README.md

 1. `Generate` initial population of random tunes
 2. `Evaluate` them
 3. `Reduce` the evaluations
-4. Sort all of the tunes and keep only the predefined amount of the "best" ones, discard the others
+4. Sort all of the tunes and keep only the predefined number of the "best" ones, discard all the others
-5. execute the following  iterative epoch-by-epoch process:
+5. execute the following  iterative epoch-by-epoch process for the required number of epochs:
    1. apply random `Mutations` to the generation
-   2. Sort the generation (using `Evaluation` and `Reduction`)
+   2. Rank and sort all the tunes in this generation (using `Evaluation` and `Reduction`)
    3. Keep the best Tunes only
+   4. Repeat
-6. in the end we are left we the last "mutation" generation and we can sample the best tunes from that one.
+6. in the end we are left with the last "mutation" generation and we can simply take the best tunes from that one.

 ### Description of the core procedures

+Below goes the description of each of the core procedures used in the high-level search process.

 #### Generation